 The main goal of HIV treatment is to keep the amount of HIV in your body (i.e., viral load) to undetectable levels.
-Research shows that having an undetectable viral load enables patients to lead longer, healthier lives and greatly reduces the likelihood of transmitting HIV to someone else.
+Research shows that having an undetectable viral load enables people to lead longer, healthier lives and virtually eliminate the chances of transmitting HIV to someone else.